Rocky Mount Academy’s Upper School: A Place to Grow, Lead, and Excel

 The following academic requirements are established and regularly reviewed to serve as guidelines for meeting the stated academic mission of Rocky Mount Academy.
 They are based in part on college admissions requirements.
 In the areas of mathematics and history, our requirements exceed the minimum for the state university system.

-• Participation in the TOLLS program each year
+- Participation in the Advisory program each year

 Beyond these graduation requirements, certain specific course requirements exist for the 9th and 10th grades.